Frequently asked questions

 - Election of five Fellows of Senate by and from the graduates

-An email will be sent to voters on the day the electonic ballot commences with information and instructions on how to access the electronic ballot and complete an electronic ballot form, including the internet address of the election website (clause 36B of the University of Sydney By-law 1999).
+An email will be sent to voters on the day the electronic ballot commences with information and instructions on how to access the electronic ballot and complete an electronic ballot form, including the internet address of the election website (clause 36B of the University of Sydney By-law 1999).

 In addition, a training video is available - the internet address is included in the email to voters.